dev-by-piyali/photo-editor/README.md

 # Photo Filter Studio

-A sleek, modern image filter application with a premium cinematic aesthetic.
-Transform your photos with beautiful CSS filters through an elegant glass-morphism interface.
+It lets you transform your photos with beautiful CSS filters through an elegant glass-morphism interface.
+Upload any image, apply effects, and download the edited result with one click!

 ## Features